francabrera/ibmqx-user-guides/rst/beginners-guide/003-Getting_Started/001-Getting_Started.rst

 find that about half the time you measure 0 and half the time you measure 1.

-In the IBM Q experience, the results of your quantum scores are shown in a standard histogram/bar graph representation.
+In the IBM Q Experience, the results of your quantum scores are shown in a standard histogram/bar graph representation.

 .. |image0| image:: https://dal.objectstorage.open.softlayer.com/v1/AUTH_039c3bf6e6e54d76b8e66152e2f87877/images-classroom/p0-1xkkbcfvusaotuik9.png